Advertisement

 Skipping routine medical visits

-Research consistently shows that men are less likely to see healthcare providers (HCPs) than women.
-Many men often delay seeking medical care—or even skip mentioning medical problems to their loved ones—according to a 2019 survey conducted by researchers at the Cleveland Clinic.
+Research consistently shows that men are less likely to see HCPs than women.
+Many men often delay seeking medical care or even avoid mentioning medical problems to their loved ones.
+That's according to a 2019 survey conducted by researchers at the Cleveland Clinic.
+Why is this so?

-Among the potential reasons: The American Heart Association speculates that some men believe they don’t have the time to spare, while others may not have an HCP they trust.
-In many cases, men might assume there’s nothing seriously wrong or that they can “tough out” their symptoms, according to Dr. Perry.
+The American Heart Association speculates that some men believe they don’t have the time to spare, while others may not have an HCP they trust.
+In many cases, men might assume there’s nothing seriously wrong with them or that they can “tough out” their symptoms, according to Dr. Perry.

-“Small changes, for instance—like your blood pressure going up a point here and there, or your weight going up by a few pounds every year—could be addressed at routine visits," says Perry.
+“Small changes—like your blood pressure going up a point here and there or your weight going up by a few pounds every year—could be addressed at routine visits," says Perry.
 “But if they aren’t addressed right away, they can become difficult to fix.”

-Bottom line: Talk to an HCP about how often you need to have regular checkups.
-Routine appointments will enable your HCP to monitor any chronic conditions you have and potentially identify other health issues that may arise.
+Talk to an HCP about how often you need to have regular checkups.
+Routine appointments help your HCP monitor any conditions you have and potentially identify other health issues that may arise.
 It’s also a good idea to establish a relationship with a primary care physician so you know where to turn if you need medical attention in the future.

 man stressed at work